Classical definition of probability

-The probability of an event is the ratio of the number of cases favorable to it, to the number of all cases possible when nothing leads us to expect that any one of these cases should occur more than any other, which renders them, for us, equally possible.

 This definition is essentially a consequence of the principle of indifference.
 If elementary events are assigned equal probabilities, then the probability of a disjunction of elementary events is just the number of events in the disjunction divided by the total number of elementary events.

 The classical definition of probability was called into question by several writers of the nineteenth century, including John Venn and George Boole.
 The frequentist definition of probability became widely accepted as a result of their criticism, and especially through the works of R.A.
 Fisher.
 The classical definition enjoyed a revival of sorts due to the general interest in Bayesian probability, because Bayesian methods require a prior probability distribution and the principle of indifference offers one source of such a distribution.
 Classical probability can offer prior probabilities that reflect ignorance which often seems appropriate before an experiment is conducted.

 History

 As a mathematical subject, the theory of probability arose very late—as compared to geometry for example—despite the fact that we have prehistoric evidence of man playing with dice from cultures from all over the world.
 One of the earliest writers on probability was Gerolamo Cardano.
 He perhaps produced the earliest known definition of classical probability.

 The sustained development of probability began in the year 1654 when Blaise Pascal had some correspondence with his father's friend Pierre de Fermat about two problems concerning games of chance he had heard from the Chevalier de Méré earlier the same year, whom Pascal happened to accompany during a trip.
 One problem was the so-called problem of points, a classic problem already then (treated by Luca Pacioli as early as 1494, and even earlier in an anonymous manuscript in 1400), dealing with the question how to split the money at stake in a fair way when the game at hand is interrupted half-way through.
 The other problem was one about a mathematical rule of thumb that seemed not to hold when extending a game of dice from using one die to two dice.
 This last problem, or paradox, was the discovery of Méré himself and showed, according to him, how dangerous it was to apply mathematics to reality.
 They discussed other mathematical-philosophical issues and paradoxes as well during the trip that Méré thought was strengthening his general philosophical view.